Exploring Peru with Kids: 3 to 4 Week Family Itinerary

 Peru is a fascinating mix of jungle, desert, rich agricultural valleys, and highlands packed into a small area.
 This family itinerary starts in Lima and explores the Amazon jungle, the Sacred Valley, and the highlands around Puno.
-Exploring Peru with kids is a rewarding mix of wildlife, outdoor adventure, and culture that is sure to delight families with kids of all ages.
+Exploring Peru with kids is a rewarding mix of wildlife, outdoor adventure, and culture that is sure to make a fantastic family vacation.

 This itinerary covers the best way to get around Peru, how to get to each location, what to see and eat while you are there, and what you’ll need to plan ahead to explore the major tourist sites in this beautiful peaceful country.

 We visited Peru as part of our Family Year Out when our girls were 4 and 7.
 We arrived after spending 3 weeks in Colombia.
 We also spent time in Mexico, and Brazil.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.

 At the bottom of this post, download a free guide: 6 Safety Tips for Traveling with Kids: What You Should Know Before You Travel.